lino-framework/book/docs/team/projects.rst

 ==================

-In :mod:`atelier`, a **project** is a directory on your file system which contains at least a :xfile:`tasks.py`.
+In :mod:`atelier`, a **project** is a directory on your file system which contains at least a file :xfile:`tasks.py`.
 That's the only real *must* for being a project.
-Other parts of a project are optional:
+Other parts of a project are
+optional:

 - A project usually corresponds to a public code repository (using Git or Mercurial).
-But you can have non-public projects which have no repo at all, e.g. your developer blog.
+But you can have non-public projects which have no repo at all.
 - A project usually corresponds to a given Python package to be published on PyPI.
 - A project can have a number of Sphinx document trees (default is one